 Kid carried out the last great train robbery in 1901.
 Realizing that the outlaw

-way was dying, the pair headed for Argentina soon thereafter.
+way was dying, the pair headed for Argentina

 Kyung Mi is already sleeping.
 The night is cold